Addiction – like cancer – is a disease.

 Pushing him to seek treatment took a consistent message from family members.

-But refusing to acknowledge his problem – much less help him – sends the wrong message.
-Prison should never be the initial response to addiction, especially when no harm has come to the community – only to my son and his family.
+Prison should never be the initial response to addiction, especially when no harm has come to the community – only to my son.

 Shaming won’t cure him either.
 In fact, shaming does just the opposite for young adults like my son with a lifetime of mental health challenges.
 They will continue to seek an escape and use.

-A huge out-of-pocket expense is simply not possible.
+A huge out-of-pocket expense for a private facility wasn’t financially possible.

-Unfortunately, my home simply didn’t provide the intense structure and neutral territory that’s necessary to change his way of thinking – which is easier said than done.
+Yet my home simply didn’t provide the intense structure and neutral territory to change his way of thinking – which is easier said than done.

 We tried more than once.